 - The Valkyrie Profile, as you may have guessed, centers around the exploits of the Valkyries themselves, and how it affects the lives of those they choose as Einherjar.
-The Valkyrie job is played straight (see Ur Example above) it's arguably a Deconstruction of the popular Valkyrie image.
+The Valkyrie job is played straight (see Ur-Example above) it's arguably a Deconstruction of the popular Valkyrie image.

 - Like every other mythological character, Valkyries appear in the Shin Megami Tensei games.
 In Shin Megami Tensei III: Nocturne they have the neat "soul recruit" ability (said ability only works when used by them, even if another demon gets it via fusion.) where they recruit foes for your team with amazing success rates (even higher with strength focused races of demons such as Brutes.)

-- Max Payne follows the titular detective's investigation of the designer drug "Valkyr".
+- Max Payne follows Max's investigation of the designer drug "Valkyr".
 The symbolism of the name becomes apparent near the end of the game when we learn that Valkyr was originally a part of Government Conspiracy to produce super-strong soldiers.
 As Max put it: "Valkyr was meant to be a white-winged maiden that would lift you up to a warrior's heaven.
 Instead, it had turned out to be a one-way demon ride to hell."

-- Being partly influenced by Norse mythology, the Dept Heaven series of games loves this trope.
+- Being partly influenced by Norse mythology, the Dept. Heaven series of games loves this trope.
 It's never quite played straight, though, probably due to the gods' absence.

 - One of the playable characters in Gauntlet is known as the "Valkyrie".
-She's usually the Jack of All Stats of the group, having average attack, agility and magic (but above-average defense).
+She's usually the Jack-of-All-Stats of the group, having average attack, agility and magic (but above-average defense).